The Okeechobee Utility Authority (OUA) is a government entity that began full operation of the water and wastewater

 The surface water plant, with a capacity of 5 million gallons, is located on S.R.
 78 West and pumps water from Lake Okeechobee.
-Current average day production for potable drinking water is 2.5 million gallons per day with a maximum day production of 5 million gallons per day.
+Current average daily production for potable drinking water is 2.78 million gallons with a maximum daily production of 5 million gallons per day.

-The Wastewater Treatment Plant has a permitted capacity of 3,900,000 a day based upon the Three Month Average daily Flow (TMADF).
+The Wastewater Treatment Plant has a permitted capacity of 3,900,000 a day based upon the Three Month Average Daily Flow (TMADF).
 As of February 2024, the plant is treating approximately 946,000 TMADF.